What is this “Women’s Viagra” I am hearing about?

 - Have low blood pressure or a medical condition that can cause low blood pressure.

 - Are pregnant or plan to become pregnant.
 It is not known if Addyi™ will harm your unborn baby.

 - Are breastfeeding or plan to breastfeed.
 It is not known if Addyi™ passes into your breast milk.
 You and Dr. Hill should decide if you will take Addyi™ or breastfeed.
 You should not do both.

 - Be sure to also tell Dr. Hill what medications you take.
-Taking Addyi™ with other medications can cause severe low blood pressure, fainting and sleepiness.
-Other common side effects for taking this medication include dizziness, dry mouth, nausea, tiredness and difficulty falling asleep or staying asleep.
+Taking Addyi™ with other medications can cause severely low blood pressure, fainting and sleepiness.
+Other common side effects for taking this medication include dizziness, dry mouth, nausea, tiredness, and difficulty falling asleep or staying asleep.
 These are not all the possible side effects.
 Ask Dr. Hill for advice regarding side effects during your appointment.